oshaughnessy/maysl.soccer/_pages/faq.md

 We want our players to play as much as possible and cheer on their teammates, but part of learning to be a good athlete is taking good care of your body.
-We certainly encourage injured players to join their teams on the sidelines until they can return to play.
+We certainly encourage injured players to join their teams on the sidelines until they can get back to it.
 You can help your coaches guide your kids by bringing them a note from the doctor, detailing what activities are allowed and what aren't.